-Nail pops occur in walls and ceilings when the nails or screws holding the wallboard to the framing loosen, this allows the wallboard to move and the nail heads to push through the surface, causing an unsightly blemish.
-Using the repair technique on this page the wallboard can be stabilized and the pop permanently repaired.
+Nail pops occur in walls and ceilings when the nails or screws holding the wallboard to the framing become loose over time.
+This allows the wallboard to move and as a result, the nail heads push through the surface causing an unsightly blemish.
+Using the repair technique on this page, the wallboard can be stabilized and the pop permanently repaired.

 Locate the Framing

 First, locate the framing behind the wallboard.
 In many cases there will be several nail pops in a row, indicating the direction of the ceiling joists or wall studs underneath.
-If only one nail pop exists, determine the direction of framing by looking in an attic or other exposed area.
+If only one nail pop exists however, determine the direction of framing by looking in an attic or other exposed area.
 Otherwise, tap the wall or ceiling and listen to find the framing.
-In general a hollow sound indicates a space behind the wall, the difference between this hollow sound and the sharper sound of hitting the wall over a stud, gives one a rough idea of the location of the framing.
-Using this method you should be able to determine which direction the framing runs.
+In general, a hollow sound indicates empty space behind the wall and a sharper sound indicates wood framing.
+The difference between the two sounds will give you a rough idea of the location of the framing.
+Using this method, you should be able to determine which direction your framing runs.